kamalikap/Website-in-progress/README.md

 Clone and download the directory.
 # Website
-Then open my_website.html to have a look at my work.
+Open my_website.html to have a look at my work.
 Click on the below icons to navigate through pages.

 # Photograhy